j-marple-dev/SLAMBOX-SDK/docs/getting_started/slambox_setting.md

 - Please check the available baud rate table below

 **NOTE**: The *maximum* and *minimum* baud rate could be different depands on your USB2TTL device.
+**NOTE** Regardless of whether you disable serial communication, this configuration mode will always work with baudrate 115200.

 |Available baud rate|
 |:---:|